mvdan/pastecat/README.md

 # pastecat

-A very simple and self-hosted pastebin service written in Go.
+A simple and self-hosted pastebin service written in Go.
 Can use a variety of storage backends.

-Designed to remove pastes after a certain period of time.
+Designed to optionally remove pastes after a certain period of time.
 If using a persistent storage backend, pastes will be kept between runs.

 This software runs the [paste.cat](http://paste.cat) public service.